SICKAG/sick_scan_xd/doc/faq.md

 Scripts [run_linux_ros1_simu_tim7xx_twin.bash](../test/scripts/run_linux_ros1_simu_tim7xx_twin.bash) and [run_linux_ros2_simu_tim7xx_twin.bash](../test/scripts/run_linux_ros2_simu_tim7xx_twin.bash) show a complete example with emulation of two TiM7xx sensors and two sick_scan nodes running concurrently using different nodenames and topics.

+## Driver restarts again and again after "sFA" message

+:question: The sick_scan_xd driver restarts again and again after an error message "sFA".

+:white_check_mark: The behaviour is intentional.
+The error message "sFA" can be caused by faulty configuration or errors in the lidar.
+Correct operation after this error message is not guaranteed.
+In this case, the driver restarts itself.
+It is recommended to identify and correct the error using its error number ("`sFA<hexcode>`").
+The SOPAS error codes are listed in the manual.

 ## Compilation errors

 :question: Compiler reports errors in file `/opt/ros/<distro>/include/sick_scan`